byf1999/WangLab/README.md

 The easiest way to install WangLab in through PyPI.
 Please check the [INSTALL](./INSTALL.md) document for detail.

-In general, you can install through PyPI as `pip install macs3`.
+In general, you can install through PyPI as `pip install WangLab`.
 To use virtual environment is highly recommended.
 Or you can install after unzipping the released package downloaded from Github, then place scripts into corresponding folders of specific python environment.

 ## Usage